cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_NEW_PACKAGE.md

 Migration to the new package is recommended as soon as possible to enjoy bug fixes and new features, but is not required for Angular 4 & 5. **It is only required when upgrading to Angular >= 6.**

-## Version alignment
+## Versions

-The lib major version is now aligned to the major version of Angular.
-Meaning you need:
 - v4 for Angular 4,
 - v5 for Angular 5,
 - v6 for Angular 6,
-- v7 for Angular 7.
+- v8 for Angular 7 & 8.

-Note that Angular 4 LTS support has ended.
+Note that Angular 4 & 5 LTS support has ended.

 ## Installing the new package